tillbiskup/aspecd/docs/roadmap.rst

 For version 0.1
 ===============

-* Plotter: Handle multiple axes (cwepr:GoniometerPlotter) - via SingleCompositePlotter
+* Plotter: Stackplot for SinglePlot2D and MultiPlot

+* Plotter: adding zero line(s)

 * Report task: Add figure captions to context if available